kelsk/dynamic-programming-js/README.md

 Based on the Ruby version from [Ada-C12/dynamic-programming](https://github.com/Ada-C12/dynamic-programming).

 ## Running
-To run this repo, clone and install it, then run tests
+To run this repo, clone and install it, then run tests with `npm run test`.